Salt of Maras: The Purest Salt in the World

 Peruvian Pink Sea Salt is One of the Purest

 Nestled in the Sacred Valley near Cusco, Maras is birthplace of ancient inland sea salt deposits.
-Blanketing the hillside like a patchwork quilt, salty pools evaporate under the Andean sun.
+Blanketing the hillside like the squares of a patchwork quilt, salty pools evaporate under the Andean sun.
 Some look like nothing more than mud puddles.
 In other pools, where the sun and wind have already done their job, rock salt lies in glistening heaps like the legendary treasures of Aladdin’s cave.

 What’s all the hype about sea salt?
 As the oceans become more and more polluted, inland salt deposits are sought by naturalists and foodies alike.
 Chefs the world over seek artisanal salts for the perfect finishing touch to gourmet foods.
 But what’s so special about the salt of Maras, or Andean pink salt as it’s often called?